The latest at Sask Parks

-Q: Will I be required to create a new user account?
+Q: Am I required to create a new user account?

-Yes, once the new reservation site is available in April, customers will be required to create a new account.
-Tutorials will be offered to help guide users through this process.
+Yes, customers are required to create a new account.
+Check out this tutorial to help guide you through the process.

 View a full list of fees on our Fees & Charges page